kennyle750/CSE15L-Website/week-2-lab-report.md

 <br/>

 ## **Step 2**
 * Once you have VSCode installed and opened up, on the top left of your screen you will see Terminal, click on it.
-Then click New Terminal or use the shortcut CRTL+SHIFT+'
+Then click New Terminal or use the shortcut CTRL+SHIFT+'
 ![Image](topright.png)
 ---